-You can submit your suggestion to the Student Union using a Jotform online form (form is out of service).
-To send your proposal directly to the University, use the-e-form you can find through this To send your proposal directly to the University, use the-e-form you can find through this intranet release.
+You can submit your suggestion to the Student Union using a Jotform online form.
+To send your proposal directly to the University, use the-e-form you can find through this To send your proposal directly to the University, use the-e-form you can find through the intranet release.
 The Academic Board has asked members of the university community to nominate their board member candidates by 31 August.

 We students want to make sure that students have a central role on the Board of Tampere University.

-For more information about the university board’s appointment process, please contact Jenny Vaara, Student Union’s Specialist in Educational Affairs (out of office between 29 June and 7 August).
-During Jenny’s absence, you can contact Aliisa Toivanen (Specialist in International Affairs and Advocacy) for advice.
+For more information about the university board’s appointment process, please contact Aliisa Toivanen, Student Union’s Specialist in Educational Affairs (out of office between 5 and 30 June) or Ilona Taubert, Social policy specialist (out of office between 14 June and 16 August).

 The Board of Tampere University has seven members.
 The same members make up the Board of the Tampere University Foundation.
 The university board’s main task is to set the guidelines for the University.
 It makes decisions concerning the University’s strategy and regulations.
 The board also appoints the president and exercises considerable financial power.